 President Trump believes that most scientific research is "fake," famously tweeting "The concept of global warming was created by and for the Chinese in order to make U.S. manufacturing non-competitive."
 Within days of taking office, reports and data on climate changed disappeared from federally administered websites.
 In the short term, we don't notice global warming.
 At current rates of sea rise, however, 13.1 million Americans will be displaced from coastal cities by 2100, and hundreds of trillions of dollars in real estate and business will be destroyed.
 Not an issue for the stock market in the short run, but in the long run?

 Credibility: Can Trump Last Four Years?

-Trump's Achilles heel may be the "Russian Connection."
-By 2000, Trump was persona non-grata among American bankers.
-Fortunately for Trump, Russian oligarchs were delighted to lend money to Trump in exchange for the opportunity to launder money through real estate purchases, many at Trump developments in the US.
+The current president's Achilles heel may be the "Russian Connection."
+By 2000, President Trump was persona non-grata among American bankers.
+Fortunately for the President, Russian oligarchs were delighted to lend him money in exchange for the opportunity to launder money through real estate purchases, many at Trump developments in the US.
 Relationships developed through the 2000's and into 2016.
 A number of Trump campaign operatives, including Paul Manafort, Corey Lewandowski, Carter Page and Michael Flynn are uncomfortably close to Kremlin officials; Flynn was forced to resign after just three weeks as National Security Advisor for "lying to Vice-President Pence about his conversations with the Russian ambassador" after the November election.

 A drawn out impeachment process is NOT good news for markets.
 As the Watergate scandal unfolded between February 1973 and Nixon's resignation in 1974, the S&P 500 fell 45%.